 Whistler to Cassatt will require a special exhibition ticket.
 Upon opening, please check the museum’s website at denverartmuseum.org for the museum’s latest ticketing policies and procedures.

 Those sharing content on social media are encouraged to use #WhistlertoCassattatDAM.

 Whistler to Cassatt: American Painters in France is organized by the Denver Art Museum.
 National tour sponsored by Bank of America.
-The exhibition is supported by the Tom Taplin Jr. and Ted Taplin Endowment, the Kristin and Charles Lohmiller Exhibitions Fund, the Wyeth Foundation for American Art, Kathie and Keith Finger, Lisë Gander and Andy Main, Lauren and Geoff Smart, Christie’s, the French American Museum Exchange (FRAME), the generous donors to the Annual Fund Leadership Campaign and the residents who support the Scientific and Cultural Facilities District (SCFD).
+The exhibition is supported by the Tom Taplin Jr. and Ted Taplin Endowment, the Kristin and Charles Lohmiller Exhibitions Fund, the Wyeth Foundation for American Art, Kathie and Keith Finger, Lisë Gander and Andy Main, Lauren and Geoff Smart, Christie’s, the French American Museum Exchange (FRAME), the generous donors to the Annual Fund Leadership Campaign, and the residents who support the Scientific and Cultural Facilities District (SCFD).
 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.
 Promotional support is provided by 5280 Magazine and CBS4.

 The DAM Media Resources

 The Denver Art Museum is an educational, nonprofit resource that sparks creative thinking and expression through transformative experiences with art.
 Its holdings reflect the city and region—and provide invaluable ways for the community to learn about cultures from around the world.
 Metro residents support the Scientific and Cultural Facilities District (SCFD), a unique funding source serving hundreds of metro Denver arts, culture and scientific organizations.
 For museum information, call 720-865-5000 or visit www.denverartmuseum.org.